mojolingo/EuRuKo2011/one/01_slide.md

 * Simple rails app for managing contacts
 * Select contacts to call
-* System calls you and throws you into a conference
-* Also ask contacts via Jabber if they are available
+* System ask contacts via Jabber if they are available
 * Will read apologies via Jabber into the conference